TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 9/John 9.18.md

 ---

-The Jews therefore did not believe concerning him, that he had been blind, and had received his sight, until they called the parents of him that had received his sight,
+The Jews therefore did not believe concerning him, that he had been blind, and had received his sight, until they called the parents of him who had received his sight,